 If you don’t need its Dolby Vision or HDR-to-SDR conversion features, the Sony UBP-X800M2 is an impressive option.
 Its playback of HDR10 4K Blu-rays, HD Blu-rays and all types of audio disc and files is superb for its price point.

-For me, though, the lack of automatic Dolby Vision switching is a headache you really shouldn’t be faced with on a mid-range 4K Blu-ray player in 2019.
+For me, though, the lack of automatic Dolby Vision switching is a headache you really shouldn’t be faced with on a mid-range 4K Blu-ray player.

 Score in detail